Ultima Thule: Northwest Passage & West Greenland

 Additional Notes

-There is a mandatory transfer package costing USD $1,995 which includes:
+A mandatory transfer package costing USD $1,995 is included in the trip price.
+This includes:

-• One night’s pre-expedition airport hotel accommodation in Toronto
+• One night’s pre-expedition hotel accommodation in Calgary

-• Group transfer from the Toronto hotel to the airport on Day 2
+• Group transfer from the Calgary hotel to the airport on Day 2

-• Group transfer from the Kangerlussuaq airport to the ship on embarkation day
+• Group transfer from the Resolute Airport to the ship on embarkation day

-• One night’s post-expedition airport hotel accommodation in Toronto
+• One night’s post-expedition hotel accommodation in Reykjavik

 Includes